wbbradley/backbone-select2/README.md

 An integration of select2 with Backbone.

+## Dependencies

-The tests for backbone-select2 utilize the Guts.js framework, otherwise, backbone-select2 only depends on
+backbone-select2 only depends on

-- node.js
 - backbone
 - select2

+## Running Tests

+The tests for backbone-select2 utilize the Guts.js framework.